John Krzyzaniak is a research associate at the Wisconsin Project on Nuclear Arms Control. Follow him @john_krzyzaniak.

 How many satellites does Iran have in space – and for what purpose?

-As of May 2022, Iran has two satellites in space, the Sina-1 built and launched in 2005 by Russia and the Noor-2 launched by the IRGC in March 2022.
-The Noor-2 has an imaging mission, meaning it has cameras onboard to capture images and send them back to earth.
-The Sina-1 was described by local media as an imaging and communications satellite.
+As of August 2022, Iran has three satellites in space, the Sina-1 built and launched by Russia in 2005, the Noor-2 launched by the IRGC in March 2022, and the Khayyam built and launched by Russia in August 2022.
+The Noor-2 and the Khayyam both have an imaging mission, meaning they have cameras onboard to capture images and send them back to earth.
+The Khayyam’s camera has a dramatically higher resolution than the Noor-2’s camera.
+When it was launched, the Sina-1 was described by local media as an imaging and communications satellite.

 All of Iran’s other satellites have gradually fallen out of orbit.
 To maintain their position in space, all satellites need some kind of onboard propulsion system, so when the system runs out of fuel, its orbit will decay, and the satellite will reach the end of its service life.
 For satellites in low-earth orbit, this means gradually losing altitude and burning up in the Earth’s atmosphere.
 The Omid, Rasad, Navid, Fajr-5, and Noor-1 have all met that fate.